 Editor’s note: This article was originally posted in the spring of 2019.
 We’ve updated it to reflect progress on two fronts: Oregon led the way in 2019, setting a floor for cities with populations of 10,000 and larger to allow a range of home types.
 This year, lawmakers in Washington State could follow suit with the state’s own “middle housing” legislation.

-In 2020, with rising inequity, homelessness, traffic congestion—and punishing, polluting commutes hurting families and our climate—people across the state are desperate for affordable home options.
+With rising inequity, homelessness, traffic congestion, and added eoncomic pressures from the pandemic, people across the state are desperate for affordable home options.
 But cities struggle to enact the changes their communities need.
 And no city can fix this widespread problem on its own.

 The state can play an important role setting reasonable, effective standards with plenty of flexibility for cities to take action in ways that fit their community.